hasanchy/affiliate-products-importer-for-woocommerce/readme.txt

 == Installation ==
 1. Go to your WordPress backend
 2. Navigate to "Plugins" > "Add New"
-3. Search for "Affiliate Products Importer for WooCommerce"
+3. Search for "Affiliate Products Importer by ThemeDyno"
 4. Install and activate the plugin
 5. Navigate to "Affiliate Products Importer"